You are here: Sysadmins of the North » Code base » PowerShell » Install Windows Updates using PowerShell

 You can use PowerShell to install Windows Updates automatically, unattended and simple.
 Neat, right?
-For this, you don’t have to have an enterprise environment with WSUS, or Windows Server, but since this is Sysadmins of the North, I assume you do.
-In this post I’m going to show you how to install Windows Updates with PowerShell and the PSWindowsUpdate module.
+For this, you don't have to have an enterprise environment with WSUS, or Windows Server, but since this is Sysadmins of the North, I assume you do.
+In this post I'm show you how to install Windows Updates with PowerShell and the PSWindowsUpdate module.

 Some code might show pseudo-code.
 Most is copied from my older Dutch post “Installeer Windows updates via PowerShell” on ITFAQ.nl.